Glenn D. Lowry: Career

 Lowry began his career as curator of Oriental art at the Rhode Island School of Design Museum in 1981.
 Lowry was appointed in 1983 as the first director of the Muscarelle Museum of Art at the College of William and Mary; he later became curator of Near Eastern Art at the Smithsonian Institution's Arthur M. Sackler Gallery and Freer Gallery of Art (1984–1990).
 He was director of the Art Gallery of Ontario from 1990 to 1995.

+Director of the Museum of Modern Art

 He was appointed director of the Museum of Modern Art in 1995.

 In February 1999, Lowry and Alanna Heiss, former director of the P.S.1 Contemporary Art Center, initiated the merger of their two organizations.

 Lowry guided MoMA's 2004 expansion and accompanying capital campaign—raising $450 million for the new building and over $450 million for the endowment and other related expenses.
 He and architect Yoshio Taniguchi unveiled the new museum on November 20, 2004.

 In 2018, Lowry and the MoMA board agreed to an extension of his role as the David Rockefeller Director of the Museum of Modern Art through 2025, which will make him the longest-serving director since the museum opened in 1929.

 Lowry led MoMA's 2019 renovation and expansion, developed with architects Diller Scofidio + Renfro in collaboration with Gensler, to add more than 40,000 square feet of new gallery space and offer a deep rethinking of MoMA's collection, and, by extension, of the history of art for the past century and a half.
 In September 2024, Lowry announced that he would retire in September 2025.

+In November and December 2025, he is delivering a series of lectures at the Louvre.

 Other roles

 Lowry is a board member of the Clark Art Institute, New Art Trust, the Creative Arts Council at Brown University, the Andrew W. Mellon Foundation, the Association of Art Museum Directors (AAMD), and the Robert Rauschenberg Foundation and is a former board member of Judd Foundation and Williams College.
 He is a fellow of the American Academy of Arts and Sciences, a member of the American Philosophical Society, and serves on the advisory council of the Department of Art History and Archaeology at Columbia University.
-In 2005, the French government honored Lowry with the title of Chevalier dans l'Ordre national du Merité.
+In 2005, the French government honored Lowry with the title of Chevalier (Knight) dans lOrdre national du Merité.
+In December 2025, the J. Paul Getty Trust announced that he would join the Trust's Board of Trustees.